-Rib vertebral angle measurement and its significance was brought in by Dr Mehta.
-Measurement of this angle has an important implication in infantile idiopathic scoliosis as it differentiates between progressive and resolving type of scoliosis.
+Rib vertebral angle measurement and its significance were brought in by Dr Mehta.
+Measurement of this angle has an important implication in infantile idiopathic scoliosis as it differentiates between the progressive and resolving type of scoliosis.

 Mehta rib vertebral angle degree difference has greater prognostic value.
 The Mehta angle is determined by identifying the vertebra in the apex or middle of the curve and measuring the difference in the angle of each rib attaching to the vertebra

 A Rib vertebral angle difference of 20 degrees or less is associated with a nonprogressive or resolving curve in most cases.

 How To Measure The Rib Vertebral Angle?

 - A line is drawn a perpendicular to the apical vertebral endplate [a]

 - Another line is drawn from the mid-neck to the mid head of the corresponding rib [b]

 The angle formed by the intersection of these lines is the Rib Vertebral Angle or RVA.